BSW Program FAQs

-Below are some of the most frequently asked questions by students in the BSW program.
+Below are some of the most frequently asked questions by students about the St. Thomas BSW program.
 If you have further questions, please don't hesitate to Contact Us.

 Social workers practice in various different settings to respond to social & personal issues and concerns.
 Social workers work with individuals, families, groups, communities, and society on issues surrounding poverty, child welfare, family relationships, health care, immigration, crime, aging, and various other social issues.
 Social workers may work with individuals and families to address personal struggles (micro).
 They may work with groups and organizations to create better systems to respond to social problems and concerns (mezzo).
 They may also work on larger systems change, engaging society and political systems to larger, lasting change (macro).
 BSW social workers learn the knowledge, values and skills to work on all of these levels.